AshleyFeijoo/Bamazon_SQL/README.md

 ***

-1. `node bamazonCustomer.js`
+1. `node bamazonCustomer`

-    * This command will display the "Customer View".
+    * This command will display the **Customer View**.
 The customer view prompts the user for inventory and quantity.

         ![customer-Demo](./images/CUSTOMER_WELCOME_SCREEN.gif)